 Please keep in mind that not every tool is mandatory since not everyone has the same aquarium building idea or blueprint.

-- Measuring tape for your glass
+- Measuring tape for glass

 - Duct tape

-- Scissors to cut the duct tape
+- Scissors for cutting duct tape

-- A glass cutting tool
+- Glass cutting tool

-- Erasable marker to mark your glass length
+- Erasable marker for marking glass lengths

 There could be other tools that will help improve your aquarium build not listed here.
 You can use whatever works for you!

-- 0.2 inches thick + 12 inches high
+- 0.2 inches thick for tanks up to 12 inches high

-- 0.4 inches thick + up to 24 inches high
+- 0.4 inches thick for tanks up to 24 inches high

-- 0.8 inches thick + up to 32 inches high
+- 0.8 inches thick for tanks up to 32 inches high

 Item/Material | Price |